-Menu Item Description and action Ignore Select th inbox.
-Select this option, or do nothing, and the message goes into your text message inbox.
-View Select the view option to open the text message.
-Once selected, you have the ability to have the message read to you, to view other messages.
-For additional options select: More If you select this option, use the arrow button to scroll throug following options:

-Menu Item Description and action Reply to sender Press the OK button to access, and then scroll through a list of pre-defined messages to send.
+Menu Item Description and action Ignore Select th inbox. is option, or do nothing, and the message goes into your text message View the abilit to open the text message.
+Once selected, you have nessage read to you, to view other messages.
+For ct: More If you select this option, use the arrow button to scroll through the following options: Reply to sender Press the OK button to access, and then scroll through a list of pre-defined messages to send.
 Call sender Press the OK button to call the sender of the message.
 Forward msg.
 Press the OK button to forward the message to anyone in your phonebook or call history.
 You can also choose to enter a number.